caseyrhanson/tensorflow_setup/tensorflow_setup.md

 Install TensorFlow by doing one of the following:

-## 4.1 pip3 install
+## pip3 install
 ```
-pip3 install tensorflow-gpu
+pip3 install --upgrade tensorflow-gpu
 ```

-## 4.2 Download pre-built code and install
+## Download pre-built code and install

-If 4.1 failed, go to this location and find the matching URL for your python installation and CPU/GPU situation.
+If pip3 failed, go to this location and find the matching URL for your python installation and CPU/GPU situation.

 https://www.tensorflow.org/install/install_linux#the_url_of_the_tensorflow_python_package